Written by – Luke from MIgardener

 Compost is vital for the garden.
-It provides nutrients, gives good texture, fixes poor soil, retains water, buffers pH, and provides a home for billions and trillions of beneficial microbes and Fungi.
-Compost is a bit of an art, and it is certainly not something you can rush.
-The best soils on earth have taken hundreds of thousands of years to be what they are today, so we must keep that in mind when we worry about five or six months to make a great compost.
-In this guide we are going to touch on every aspect of compost from what is compost, types of compost, how to make it, and lastly benefits of compost in the garden.
+It provides nutrients, retains water, balances pH, and provides a home for billions of beneficial microbes and fungi.
+Compost is an art, and it is certainly not something you can rush.
+In this guide, we are going to touch on every aspect of compost from what it is, different styles, how to make it, and the benefits of using it in your garden.

-Step 1 – Gather 1 part brown material (e.g. Shredded cardboard, mulched leaves, dead grass clippings) this is a carbon source.
-Carbon makes up every living thing and is the building block for life.
-You need that and 1 part green material (e.g. green grass, plant matter, fruit and vegetable scraps) this is your nitrogen source.
+Gather equal parts of brown and green material.
+Brown material, e.g., shredded cardboard, mulched leaves, dead grass clippings are any scraps that will act as a carbon source.
+Green material, e.g., green grass, plant matter, fruit, and vegetable scraps, will be anything high in nitrogen.
 Nitrogen feeds bacteria, and its only purpose is to act as a catalyst in the compost pile to stimulate the bacteria.

 1 PART BROWN